OctopusDeploy/docs/docs/administration/managing-multiple-instances.md

 Different instances of Octopus Server:

-- Listen on separate web URLs (e.g. the same server may host [http://my-octopus/group1,](http://my-octopus/group1,)[http://my-octopus/group2,](http://my-octopus/group2,) and [http://test-octopus:81](http://test-octopus:81/))
+- Listen on separate web URLs (e.g. the same server may host [http://my-octopus/group1,](http://my-octopus/group1,)[http://my-octopus/group2,](http://my-octopus/group2,) and [http://test-octopus:81](http://test-octopus:81/)).
-- Have completely separate SQL Server databases
+- Have completely separate SQL Server databases.
-- Have completely separate environments, projects, teams, users and permissions
+- Have completely separate environments, projects, teams, users and permissions.
-- Run in separate Windows services, potentially under different user accounts
+- Run in separate Windows services, potentially under different user accounts.
-- Can share Tentacle machines (but don't have to)
+- Can share Tentacle machines (but don't have to).
-- Run from the same on-disk executables (the MSI installer is only run once)
+- Run from the same on-disk executables (the MSI installer is only run once).

 :::problem
 **Multiple-instance &quot;gotchas&quot;**